awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 ## Prerequisites for using ongoing replication \(CDC\) from a SQL Server source<a name="CHAP_Source.SQLServer.Prerequisites"></a>

-You can use ongoing replication \(change data capture, or CDC\) for a self\-managed SQL Server database on\-premises or on Amazon EC2, or a cloud database such as Amazon RDS or an Azure Sql managed instance\.
+You can use ongoing replication \(change data capture, or CDC\) for a self\-managed SQL Server database on\-premises or on Amazon EC2, or a cloud database such as Amazon RDS or a Microsoft Azure SQL managed instance\.

-The following requirements apply specifically when using ongoing replication with a SQL Server database as a source for AWS DMS\.
+The following requirements apply specifically when using ongoing replication with a SQL Server database as a source for AWS DMS:
 + SQL Server must be configured for full backups, and you must perform a backup before beginning to replicate data\.
 + The recovery model must be set to **Bulk logged** or **Full**\.
 + SQL Server backup to multiple disks isn't supported\.
 If the backup is defined to write the database backup to multiple files over different disks, AWS DMS can't read the data and the AWS DMS task fails\.
 + For self\-managed SQL Server sources, SQL Server Replication Publisher definitions for the source used in a DMS CDC task aren't removed when you remove the task\.
 A SQL Server system administrator must delete these definitions from SQL Server for self\-managed sources\.
 + During CDC, AWS DMS needs to look up SQL Server transaction log backups to read changes\.
 AWS DMS doesn't support SQL Server transaction log backups created using third\-party backup software that* aren't *in native format\.
 To support transaction log backups that *are* in native format and created using third\-party backup software, add the `use3rdPartyBackupDevice=Y` connection attribute to the source endpoint\.
 + For self\-managed SQL Server sources, be aware that SQL Server doesn't capture changes on newly created tables until they've been published\.
 When tables are added to a SQL Server source, AWS DMS manages creating the publication\.
 However, this process might take several minutes\.
 Operations made to newly created tables during this delay aren't captured or replicated to the target\.
-+ AWS DMS change data capture requires full logging to be turned on in SQL Server\.
-To turn on full logging in SQL Server, either enable MS\-REPLICATION or CHANGE DATA CAPTURE \(CDC\)\.
++ AWS DMS change data capture requires full transaction logging to be turned on in SQL Server\.
+To turn on full transaction logging in SQL Server, either enable MS\-REPLICATION or CHANGE DATA CAPTURE \(CDC\)\.
-+ You can't reuse the SQL Server *tlog* until the changes have been processed\.
++ SQL Server *tlog* entries won't be marked for re\-use until the MS CDC capture job processes those changes\.
 + CDC operations aren't supported on memory\-optimized tables\.
 This limitation applies to SQL Server 2014 \(when the feature was first introduced\) and later\.

 ## Capturing data changes for self\-managed SQL Server on\-premises or on Amazon EC2<a name="CHAP_Source.SQLServer.CDC"></a>